aaron-everly/htmx-go-templating/README.md

-### Full stack exploration of using a combination of go, postgres, prisma, and htmx to build a crud app.
+### Exploration of using a combination of go, postgres, prisma, and htmx to develop a web app.

 #### To-do's:
 - Hook up endpoints, build out crud, make interesting